 Are there other painkillers that children can try?

 Yes, there are other painkillers they can try.

 Some painkillers work better than others for certain pains.
 For example, the best painkiller to ease a headache may not be the best one for backache.

 Before giving your child co-codamol, try paracetamol to see if that helps the pain.
 Paracetamol can relieve most types of pain.

-Never give aspirin to a child younger than 16 years unless it's been prescribed by their doctor.
+Never give aspirin to a child younger than 16 years unless it is prescribed by their doctor.
 There's a possible link between aspirin and Reye's syndrome in children.
 Reye's syndrome is a very rare illness that can cause serious liver and brain damage.

-Can my child ride a bike with it?
+Can my child ride a bike with co-codamol?

-Co-codamol can make them feel sleepy or dizzy.
-If this happens, they shouldn't ride a bike until they feel better.
+Co-codamol can make children feel sleepy or dizzy.
+If this happens, do not let them ride a bike until they feel better.

-Is there any food or drink they need to avoid?
+Is there any food or drink children need to avoid?